HesselM/rpicross_notes/7-xc-ros.md

     > SOURCE: https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/
     > There is not `make install` so the generated libraries need to be copied manually to the appropriate folder.

-1. We also need an utility called `console_bridge`, which is also compiled and installed from source.
+1. We also need an utility called `console_bridge`, which we compile and install from source too.
     ```
     XCS~$ cd ~/rpi/src
     XCS~$ git clone https://github.com/ros/console_bridge